-This type includes investments in two hedge funds.
+This type includes investments in three hedge funds.
 The objective of the hedge fund managers is to manage a portfolio of alternative or non-traditional managers that will seek to earn above-average, risk-adjusted, long-term returns.
 Blackstone fund is a diversified global multi-strategy hedge fund of funds.
 The product has investments in 100+ managers across different sub-styles typically.
 The portfolio is designed to target superior risk-adjusted returns with an emphasis on capital preservation.
+Blackstone fund was redeemed from in 2018.
 Magnitude fund is a diversified global multi-strategy hedge fund of funds with a relative value orientation.
 The investment strategy is to identify managers with an uncommon opportunity set and tangible edge in their strategy, while exhibiting low passive risks and providing diversification to market shocks as well as other strategies in the portfolio.
+Magnitude fund was redeemed from in 2018.
+Summit fund is diversified global multi-strategy hedge fund of funds.
+The product invests in 15-20 direct hedge fund strategies across different sub-styles typically.
+The portfolio is designed to target superior risk-adjusted returns with an emphasis on capital preservation.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.

-International Equity:
+International Equity Funds:

 This type includes investments in five international equity funds.
 AJO fund uses disciplined, valuation-based, quantitative approach which utilizes its nimble asset base to target companies with improving fundamentals and price momentum.
 The strategy targets securities deemed attractive based on valuation, management track-record, and momentum.
+AJO fund was redeemed from in 2018.
 The portfolio of LSV fund is country neutral to the index and value is added through stock selection.
-The portfolio decisionmaking process is primarily quantitative and driven by a proprietary model that consists of three groups of factors: value multiples (cash flow-to-price and book-to-market), long-term past performance (changes in stock price and earnings over the previous five years; poor performance ranked highly), and price momentum factors (near-term performance expectations; is the market beginning to change its assessment).
+The portfolio decision-making process is primarily quantitative and driven by a proprietary model that consists of three groups of factors: value multiples (cash flow-to-price and book-to-market), long-term past performance (changes in stock price and earnings over the previous five years; poor performance ranked highly), and price momentum factors (near-term performance expectations; is the market beginning to change its assessment).
 At least 65% of the model will consist of value-related factors.
-Vontobel fund uses bottom-up, fundamental process that looks for well-managed quality companies, exhibiting high ROE, and good track records of cash flow allocation.
-The strategy is heavily invested in companies exposed to emerging markets consumption.
-Vontobel fund was redeemed from in August 2016.
 William Blair (Small Cap) fund Quality growth focus, blending quantitative tools and qualitative analysis.
 Quant tools help guide overall factor exposures and narrow the team's universe.
 Analysts are tasked with identifying companies with sustainable earnings growth, high ROE and strong management track records.
 The TS&W portfolio utilizes a bottom-up, value-driven, risk-managed approach to international investing and invests in a diversified portfolio of common stocks of primarily non-U.S. issuer.
+Segall Bryant & Hamill uses disciplined, valuation-based, quantitative approach targeting companies with improving fundamentals and price momentum.
+The strategy targets securities deemed attractive on valuation and momentum.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.

-International Equity: (Continued)
+International Equity Funds: (Continued)